 Frederick Webb Hodge (1864-1956) – An author, editor, anthropologist, archaeologist, and historian, one of his most famous writings was the Handbook on American Indians, published in 1906.

-Thomas Jefferson (1743-1826) – The third President of the United States and principal author of the Declaration of Independence, he is known for his promotion of the ideals of republicanism in the United States.
+Thomas Jefferson (1743-1826) – The third President of the United States and principal author of the Declaration of Independence, is known for promoting the ideals of republicanism in the United States.
 He is considered one of the most influential Founding Fathers.

 Randall Parrish (1858-1923) – A minister, journalist, and later an author of history and fiction, Parrish was well known for his “dime novels.”

-Charles Montgomery Skinner (1852-1907) – An American writer, he published collections of myths, legends, and folklore found in the United States and across the world.
+Charles Montgomery Skinner (1852-1907) – An American writer, he published collections of myths, legends, and folklore in the United States and worldwide.